Sachin-Kumar-Gupta/STOCK-PRICE-PREDICTION-AND-ANALYSIS/Stock Price Prediction/README.md

 # Stock Price Prediction
-In this we have to predict stock prices for respective companies.
+In this we have to predict stock prices for respective companies with the help of LSTM.

 # Different Stocks Price
 ![](newplot.png)